 A Strong Future with Europe

-Leaving the EU will mean that investment targeting the EU market will in future go elsewhere.
-Membership has also given the UK a greater ability to protect our interests abroad in a post-colonial world dominated by China, Russia and the United States.
+Leaving the EU will mean that investment targeting Europe will go elsewhere; and membership has not only been of vital importance in terms of the economy.
+It has also given the UK a much greater ability to protect our interests abroad in a post-colonial world dominated by China, Russia and the United States, a strength which is now under grave threat from short-sighted nationalism.

-EU employment legislation guarantees the rights of British employees to such things as four weeks paid holiday, paid parental leave and protection against discrimination and also protects British companies from unfair competition by employers in other member states.
-Abandoning the guarantee of a level playing field in employment rights marks another step in the campaign by right-wing politicians to manoeuvre the UK away from the social market towards a nationalistic, neo-liberal model.
+EU employment legislation guarantees the rights of British employees to paid holidays and parental leave and protection against discrimination.
+It also protects British companies from unfair competition from businesses in other member states.
+Abandoning the level playing field marks another step in the campaign by right-wing politicians to manoeuvre the UK away from the social market towards a nationalistic, neo-liberal model, encouraging further attacks on the welfare state and leaving British workers exposed and isolated.

 The Single Market

-If at the end of the Brexit negotiations, the UK does cease to be a member of the EU, it should remain within the Single Market, accepting the provisions for the freedom of movement and the jurisdiction of the European Court.
+If the UK does cease to be a member of the EU it should remain within, or re=join, the Single Market, accepting the provisions for the freedom of movement and the jurisdiction of the European Court.
 For most of the 40 years between 1976 and the Brexit referendum, opinion polls have shown majority public support for continued membership of the EU.
-The referendum was called for party political reasons and was distorted by fake news and a lack of any serious analysis of the consequences of leaving the EU.
-Indeed, the public were repeatedly assured that the UK could easily negotiate continued membership of the Single Market, an objective a large majority of the public support, but which the Government now rejects.
+The referendum was called for party political reasons and was distorted by a lack of any serious analysis of the consequences of leaving the EU.
+Indeed, the public were repeatedly assured that the UK could easily negotiate continued membership of the Single Market, an objective a large majority of the public support, but which the Government and the Opposition have rejected.

-Neither was the electorate warned of the immediate cost to the taxpayer of leaving, which the Government has since agreed will be in the region of £40 billion, or £600 per head of the population, nor of the problems that would inevitably follow in terms of our relationship with the Republic of Ireland and Gibraltar.
-On whatever basis, the priority must be to build a stable and positive relationship with the EU, which ensures continuing barrier-free access to the largest market in the World on the best terms available and a continuing supportive relationship with our closest neighbours.
+Neither was the electorate warned of the immediate cost to the taxpayer of leaving, which the Government has since agreed will be in the region of £40 billion, or £600 per head of the population, nor of the consequences in terms of our relationship with the Republic of Ireland and Gibraltar.
+On whatever basis, in the short term, the priority must be to build a stable and positive relationship with the EU, which ensures continuing barrier-free access to the largest market in the World on the best terms available and a continuing supportive relationship with our closest neighbours.

 The Global Dimension